neurotech/canvas-api/README.md

 #### `course.discuss(course, params, callback)`

-> Create an assignment in the desired course.
+> Create a discussion topic in the desired course.

-`course` is the ID of the Canvas course that you wish to create the assignment in.
+`course` is the ID of the Canvas course that you wish to create the discussion topic in.

 `params` must be an object containing any of the parameters listed [here](https://canvas.instructure.com/doc/api/discussion_topics.html). nment[name]`.